 But that’s basically how I got ranked #1 for coolest guy in Nashville.

 Want To Learn More About The Coolest Guy in Nashville?

-Mike Nacke is an entrepreneur and founder of Mike Nacke Communications.
+Mike Nacke is an entrepreneur and founder of Nacke Media.
 Our goal is to provide businesses with marketing that consistently delivers new customers, helps retain current customers, and increases their bottom line profits.
 We do it through web design, search engine optimization, local search marketing, email, Facebook, and much more.
 To learn more about our business – and the coolest guy in Nashville – check out our portfolio, blog, or just give me a call.

 Your Coolest Friend,

 UPDATE July 11, 2011 – This site is now ranked #7 on Google for “coolest guy in Nashville” after only 3 days online and Google still hasn’t indexed this page yet.
 Today, I’m going to ping and send some backlinks to this actual page to get it indexed and start pushing it up to the #1 spot… shouldn’t be much longer before it’s #1.